gageracer/edithor/example/uiresult.md

 **Segment 28:** (476 characters)

 But also: "So you think I'm imagining this?"
 "I think you're experiencing something real to you," she said carefully.
-"Whether it's external or internal is less important than addressing it."
+"Whether it's external or internal is less important than addressing it.".
 I tried her approach.
 Meditated.
 Journaled.
 Confronted my fears of inadequacy and replacement.
 Worked on self-esteem.
 For a week, I didn't look at the neighbor's house.
 Didn't check cameras.
 Focused on myself, my own life, my own identity.
 It helped.
 I felt more grounded.
 More real.

 **Segment 29:** (455 characters)